johnlane/git-dot/index.md

     $ git dot protect

-#### Missing remote branch

-After using `git dot clone`, the output of `git dot status` may show:

-    Your branch is based on 'origin/master', but the upstream is gone.

-This means that the remote branch is configured but not fetched.
-To rectify:

-    $ git dot fetch origin

-which should result in `git dot status` reporting

-    Your branch is up-to-date with 'origin/master'

 ### Encrypting files

 To encrypt a file, first (*before committing the file*) tell `git dot` that